Current Litigation

 Below are the current court cases where the City of Dover is a litigant.
 The Office of the City Attorney provides a monthly update on ongoing litigation matters in the City Manager's Report.
 Most cases are handled in house.
 The use of outside counsel to handle specialty matters continues and consists of environmental matters and labor negotiations.
 There are a small number of attorneys hired on various smaller matters.

 City of Dover, Debra Hackett v.
-Secretary of State for New Hampshire David Scanlan: On April 27, 2022, the City Council directed City Manager J. Michael Joyal, Jr., to pursue legal action regarding the constitutionality of the New Hampshire House redistricting legislation, signed into law earlier this year.
+Secretary of State for New Hampshire David Scanlan: On April 27, 2022, the City Council directed City Manager J. Michael Joyal, Jr., to pursue legal action regarding the constitutionality of the New Hampshire House redistricting legislation, signed into law that year.

 The Council discussed the law at an April 27, 2022, workshop.
 House Bill 50 groups Dover's Ward 4 residents into two districts, both combined with other towns.
 At the workshop, City Attorney Joshua Wyatt discussed whether the state constitution requires the representation of Dover's Ward 4 in the House of Representatives to have at least one district that is not grouped with other towns.